marianapatcosta/weatherison/README.md

 - open weather
 - weather bit

 The user can select which APIs want to consult and the default screen shows the comparative current weeather information.
-Easily, the comparative weather information for `today`and `tomorrow` can be accessed in this screen.
+The comparative weather information for `today`and `tomorrow` can be accessed in this screen.
 By clicking on the displayed information for a specific API, another screen is rendered, showing the weather forecast information of that API for the following 5 days.

 The geolocation API is used to get user's location and display the forecast for this location by default.
-In addition, forecast information can be obtained to any locatiob, by typing `city` and `country` in the search field.
+In addition, forecast information can be obtained to any location, by typing `city` and `country` in the search field.

 This app uses i18n and can be visualized either in english or in portuguese.
 Temperature can be observed in `celsius`or `fahrenheit` degrees.